paulsellick/packer-pfsense/README.md

 ## TODO
  - read up more on pfSense 'pre-flight install' and see if we can use it | https://doc.pfsense.org/index.php/Booting_Options#Customizing_the_boot_environment
  - if that doesn't work, try restoring from floppy using packer/floppy_files and this link https://doc.pfsense.org/index.php/Automatically_Restore_During_Install
- - see if i can install sudo as a pfsense managed package and control the config alloing vagrant sudo access within the config.xml file.
+ - see if I can install sudo as a pfsense managed package and control the config alloing vagrant sudo access within the config.xml file.

 ## Notes
  There is quite a bit of hackery to get this working.
 I'm also new to FreeBSD and pfSense so I'll document stuff here.